m2e-code-quality/m2e-code-quality/README.md

 **Building**

 The project uses maven and tycho.
-You need a Java8 JDK and a Java11 JDK and setup [Maven Toolchains](https://maven.apache.org/guides/mini/guide-using-toolchains.html) correctly.
+You need at least a Java17 JDK and setup [Maven Toolchains](https://maven.apache.org/guides/mini/guide-using-toolchains.html) correctly.
 You can use the project's [toolchains.xml](tools/toolchains.xml) as a template.